catwell/www.warp10.io/reference/functions/function_DIFFERENCE.md

 category: "reference"
 ---

-The `DIFFERENCE` computes the difference of two SETS.
+Computes the `DIFFERENCE` of two SETS.

 ## Example ##